commercialhaskell/stack/README.md

 * `stack init` to create a stack configuration file for an existing project. stack will figure out what Stackage release (LTS or nightly) is appropriate for the dependencies.
-* `stack setup` to download and install the correct GHC version in an isolated location that won't interfere with any system-level installations.
+* `stack setup` to download and install the correct GHC version in an isolated location (default `~/.stack`) that won't interfere with any system-level installations.
 (For information on installation paths, please use the `stack path` command.)

 If you just want to install an executable using stack, then all you have to do is `stack install <package-name>`.